Azure/azure-iot-sdk-java/service/iot-service-client/src/main/java/com/microsoft/azure/sdk/iot/service/api doc.md

  *                          implementation will always give.
  * @return The new JobClient instance.
  */
-public static JobClient createFromTokenCredential(String hostName, TokenCredential authenticationTokenProvider, TokenCredentialType tokenCredentialType)
+public static JobClient createFromTokenCredential(String hostName, TokenCredential authenticationTokenProvider, TokenCredentialType tokenCredentialType);

 /**
  * Create a new JobClient instance.